microsoftgraph/microsoft-graph-docs/concepts/security-authorization.md

 `var accessToken = (await client.AcquireTokenAsync(scopes)).AccessToken;`

 > Note that scopes in above example should be minimum permission such as “User.Read”.
-However the returned access token can contains scopes such as “User.Read.All” or “User.ReadWrite.All” which were granted by tenant admin for current user tenant.
+However the returned access token can contain scopes such as “User.Read.All” or “User.ReadWrite.All” which were granted by tenant admin for current user tenant.

 ### What You receive: